AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   **PDFfit2**
     For small-box fitting of PDFs; see
     https://github.com/diffpy/diffpy.pdffit2#pdffit2.
 This code is no
-    longer supported by the authors, but is still quite useful.
-It can only be run with older Python versions.
-It is supplied within GSAS-II for Windows with Python 3.7-3.9 and for MacOS only with Python 3.7.
+    longer being updated by the authors, but is still quite useful.
+    It is supplied within GSAS-II for Python 3.7.
-    When running GSAS-II with later versions of Python, as is strongly encouraged, it is best to install a separate older Python interpreter specifically for PDFfit2.
-When GSAS-II is run from a Python installation that includes the conda package manager (the usual installation practice), the GUI will offer an option to install PDFfit2 via a separate Python 3.7 environment when the PDFfit2 option is selected on the Phase/RMC tab.
+    It is likely best to install a separate Python interpreter specifically for PDFfit2.
+When GSAS-II is run from a Python installation that includes the conda package manager (the usual installation practice), the GUI will offer an option to install PDFfit2 via a separate environment when the PDFfit2 option is selected on the Phase/RMC tab.